RevEnterprise/EF234405_DAA_FIN_5025241104_Raden-Kurniawan-Agung-Fitrianto_5025241058_Addien-Zafriyan-Al-Akhsan/README.md

 [Website Link](https://reventerprise.github.io/EF234405_DAA_FIN_5025241104_Raden-Kurniawan-Agung-Fitrianto_5025241058_Addien-Zafriyan-Al-Akhsan/)

 # Website Tutorial
+- Open website (index.html)
 - Use preset number of nodes (1.000, 5.000, 10.000+) or with a producal map generator, create a new number of nodes
 - Pick an algorithm for that number of nodes (BFS, Dijkstra, A*)
-- Use the preset starting location and destination or right-click on the map to assign the starting & destination point
+- Use the preset starting location and destination or right-click on the map to assign new starting & destination point
-- Run it
+- Click Start
-- Change to other algorithm for that number of nodes
-- After all three algorithm done, change the number of nodes
+- Repeat if you like
 ## Wesbite Visualization
 <p>
 <img width="244" height="144" alt="image" src="https://github.com/user-attachments/assets/d454af8c-7678-4708-ac3d-29579a3ad44c" />